What is a WordPress Slug?

 - Author archives: The slugs for author pages can be changed, but this requires a plugin that we’ll discuss later on.

-- Categories: We’ll cover more on how to do this in a moment, but in general, category slugs are handled much like post slugs.
+- Categories: We’ll cover more on how to do this in a moment, but in general, category slugs are handled much like the custom post type slug.

 - Tags: Editing slugs for your tags can be approached in the same way as categories, but from the Tag menu in your dashboard.